joshanne/KML-Circle-Generator/README.md

 Uses submodule `kml_polygon` to generate circles at the given location.

-Configurable options are at top of `generate_circles.js`.
+Configurable options are located in `config.js`.
 These options allow you to change:

 - `location_name`: Name to give KML Location
 - `folder_name`: Folder name to give for placemarks contained within